Wireless & Radio certification testing

-Wireless & Radio is the radio-frequency (RF) performance testing of transmitters, transceivers and receivers.
-It is performed to ensure correct operation when in used near with other equipment.
-Also, it allows sharing the usable radio frequency (RF) spectrum.
-Thus allowing more devices to occupy the radio frequency spectrum such as the 2.4GHz band as an example.
-The testing is usually legislated in most regions and markets.
-Including Australia under the Regulatory Compliance Mark or RCM for short.
-In Europe under the Radio Equipment Directive (RED) which forms part of the CE mark process.
-North America under Federal Communications Commission or FCC for short.
-Innovation, Science and Economic Development (ISED) compliance for Canada.
+Wireless & Radio is the radio-frequency (RF) performance testing of transmitters, transceivers and receivers are performed to effectively utilise the RF spectrum.
+This helps to ensure correct operation of products when in used near with other equipment.
+Also, it allows sharing of the usable radio frequency (RF) spectrum.
+Thus allowing more devices to occupy the radio frequency spectrum such as the 2.4GHz band including Bluetooth and wifi.
+The testing is usually legislated (by law) in most regions and markets.
+Including Australia under the Regulatory Compliance Mark or abbreviated to RCM for short.
+In Europe, the Radio Equipment Directive (RED) forms 1 of 25 possible CE directives as part of the CE mark process.
+North America is regulated by the Federal Communications Commission also known as the FCC.
+And Innovation, Science and Economic Development (ISED) compliance are required for Canada.
 The type of testing depends on both the market and the product.
 Including the type of technology incorporated in the radio module and the frequency used.

 Below are specific tabs for a few of the more requested regions were compliance is mandatory.